Abdullah-codes/Terraform-wordpress/Readme.md

 ![Alt text](/terraform-modules.jpg?raw=true "Optional Title")

-+ In the image above it shows main module wich has 4 files , so first is main.tf in wich we provide the provider[aws,azure,gcp] and the region as shown below.
++ In the image above it shows main module which has 4 files , so first is main.tf in which we provide the provider[aws,azure,gcp] and the region as shown below.

 ```terraform
 provider "aws" {
   region  = var.region
 }
 ```
-+ And then we difine modules in wich we will use sub modules as shown below
++ And then we difine modules in which we will use sub modules as shown below

 ``` terraform
 module "vpc_networking" {